 Horsey is about a 25 minute drive from the Beechwood Hotel, well signposted by brown signs from Stalham for the nearby Horsey Windpump (which remains closed).
 There are seals on the beach and in the sea at Horsey all year round, and in the winter months the beach is cordoned off so that people do not disturb the pups being born there.
 Instead you can follow a path along the top of the sand dunes where you can look down over the beach.

 Fairhaven Woodland and Water Garden

 130 acres of cultivated, wild and natural plantings, a haven for wildlife enthusiasts.
+Open daily 10am to 5pm.
 Please pre-book online.

 Pensthorpe Natural Park